-In this post, we will describe the three migration options Mactores tested, the results each one produced, and the architecture of the solution Seagate selected.
+In this post, we will describe the three migration options Mactores tested, the results each one produced, and the selected architecture of the solution Seagate.

 About Amazon EMR Technologies

-This is a brief summary of the Amazon EMR technologies Mactores explored for its Seagate solution.
+This summarizes the Amazon EMR technologies Mactores explored for its Seagate solution.

 Mactores is an Amazon EMR Delivery Partner.
-The AWS Service Delivery Program endorses top APN Consulting Partners that have a deep understanding of specific AWS services, such as Amazon EMR.
+The AWS Service Delivery Program endorses top APN Consulting Partners that deeply understand specific AWS services, such as Amazon EMR.

 Learn more about using Mactores to migrate to Amazon EMR.